|

 The Decatur Volunteer Fire & Rescue kick off the celebrations each year with a dance to live music in the new Fire Hall at the Annual Fireman's Ball on the first Saturday of February.

-in March.
+A Chili Cook-Off is being held April 5th.
 Contestants are not limited to Decatur residents.
 Winners of first

 through third places receive trophies.
 Each entrant pays an entry fee and prepares